 What is CreateAction?

 CreateAction brings together employers, youth and community leaders to promote pathways to meaningful employment and improve wellbeing for youth facing systemic barriers to employment.
-Through paid work experiences and career-relevant learning opportunities, youth benefit from quality work experiences in the social economy, while participating in a Peer Learning program to build foundational and transferable skills for any career.
+Through paid 6-month work experiences and career-relevant learning opportunities, youth benefit from quality work experiences in the social economy, while participating in a peer learning program to build foundational and transferable skills for any career.

 How does it work?

-- Recruit employers working in the social economy to provide 6-month work placements for youth
+- Recruit employers working in CED and the social economy to provide 6-month work placements for youth, helping employers with guidance and support to carry out the activities and objectives of the program

 Funding is limited and administered through an application process based on criteria listed below.

-NAFC is accepting applications from FCs/PTAs for the final cohort of CreateAction.
-See important application information, dates and deadlines below.
+NAFC is accepting applications from member-FCs and PTAs for CreateAction.
+See important application information, dates and deadlines:

 Application Review and Selection

-- Relevance of proposed work experience to the social economy that aligns with the level of a youth facing barriers to employment, and be willing to adapt the position based on the skills/abilities of the youth
+- Relevance of proposed work experience to CED that aligns with the level of a youth facing barriers to employment, and be willing to adapt the position based on the skills/abilities of the youth

-- Commitment and organizational capacity to assist youth with their daily work and support skills development, providing coaching and career development support with additional support from CreateAction partners
+- Commitment and capacity to assist youth with their daily work and support skills development, providing coaching and career development support

-- Demonstrated ability to recruit and support youth from diverse backgrounds who face systemic barriers to employment, including under-represented groups
+- Demonstrated ability to recruit and support youth who are:

 - Commitment to participate in a peer support network of employers

-- Dedication to supporting the youth in leveraging the work experience into full-time employment or study
+- Dedication to supporting the youth in leveraging the work experience into full-time employment or study, including supporting the youth’s short-term goals (6-12 months) after the placement

 Employers accepted into the program will be required to recruit youth based on the eligibility criteria below for the work placement: